Inglebert-Christiansen/Ichr0079_9103_tut1/README.md

 ### **Part 2 Coding Technique Exploration**

-In P5.js, you can create a kaleidoscope effect by using translate(), rotate(), and scale().
-To recreate the mirror dimension, we can begin with a central object and use translate to move the origin.
-We can rotate the shapes to mimic the fractal-like folding in the movie and use scale to flip elements, creating reflections of objects often seen in a kaleidoscope.
-By combining these principles with design compositions, I think it is possible to create the illusion of endlessly shifting geometric shapes, and while it won’t be as complex as the movie, it will still look interesting and exciting.
+ To recreate the mirror dimension in P5.js, we can create a kaleidoscope effect by using translate(), rotate(), and scale().

+- translate() : we can begin with a central object and use translate to shift the   origin.

+- rotate() : We can use rotate to mimic the fractal-like folding in the movie.

+- Scale() : flip elements, creating reflections of objects often seen in a kaleidoscope.

+By combining these principles with design compositions, I think it is possible to create the illusion of endlessly shifting geometric shapes, while it won’t be as complex as the movie, it will still look interesting.

 [Kaleidoscope example 1, P5.js examples] {https://p5js.org/examples/repetition-kaleidoscope/}